Howard Stern videography and discography: Private Parts: The Album

 Private Parts: The Album is the soundtrack album to the 1997 biographical comedy film based on Stern's first book Private Parts, released on February 25, 1997 by Warner Bros.
 Records.
 The album is a compilation of classic and contemporary rock songs with excerpts from various scenes from the film.
 Two songs are original tracks featuring Stern on vocals: "The Great American Nightmare" performed by Rob Zombie and "Tortured Man", co-written and performed by The Dust Brothers with assistance from Stern's writers Jackie Martling and Fred Norris.
 The former has been the opening theme to Stern's radio show since 1999.
 The album was produced by Peter Afterman, Jeff Gold and Rick Rubin.
+A cover of the Led Zeppelin song "No Quarter" performed by Tool was originally planned to be on the album, but did not appear due to Tool deciding against allowing it to be used, leading to criticism from Howard Stern, who had previously endorsed the band.

 The album was promoted with alternate covers.
 Of the first one million copies pressed, 600,000 of them depicted a cover of a nude Stern with the New York City skyline covering him with the Empire State Building covering his genitals.
 The remaining copies were divided into three alternate cover schemes that were one time pressings only, a similar tactic used for the paperback edition of Stern's second book, Miss America.
 A fifth version of the soundtrack was for promotional use only.
 A ticket was placed in one copy of the first million pressed which gave the buyer the chance to receive the album pressed in gold.

 Upon release, the album went to No. 1 on the Billboard 200 chart.
 As the film entered the box office at number one, this feat marked the first double chart debut in American history.
 Stern became the second radio personality to have topped a US record chart, behind Rick Dees.
 On May 8, 1997, it was certified platinum by the Recording Industry Association of America for selling one million copies.